CZQM-FIR/CZQM-Site/README.md

 # CZQM FIR New Site Project

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 - Use `npm run dependencies` to load all dependancies.

-- Use `npm run dev` to run a hot swapable dev server on `localhost:3000`.
+- Use `lerna run dev` to run a hot swapable dev server on `localhost:3000`.

-- Use `npm run build` to compile to production files.
+- Use `lerna run build` to compile to production files.

-- Use `npm run server` to run production server.

-- Use `npm run dev-client` to run just dev front end.

-- Use `npm run dev-server` to run just dev back end.

 ## Info

 - Built using HTML5, CSS, Vue (w/ Vite).
 - All internal links **MUST** be router-links.
 - All commits must use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 - Use NPM only, not Yarn.
 For consistancy.
 - Any external API requests *should* go through the backend server and should have some form of caching.

 ## Permissions